felipemlopes/crypto-values/README.md

 ## Main features

 - Most recent values for BTC and ETH and their changes in the last hour, last day and last week
-- Charts with the evolution of both currencies over the last 10 days
+- Charts with the evolution of both currencies over the last 10 days (6 hours intervals)
 - Profit calculator

 ## Screenshot